-The City School District of Albany (CSDA) serves a vibrant student population of more than 9,600 students and their families in New York’s Capital Region.
-Recognized by dynamic growth from expanding refugee populations, City School District of Albany has 11 elementary schools, four middle schools, an alternative-education program for middle- and high-school students, the Albany International Center serving refugee and immigrant students in grades 6-12, and Albany High School, a comprehensive high school with a career and technical center.
+The City School District of Albany (CSDA) serves a vibrant student population of more than 9,300 students and their families in New York’s Capital Region.
+Recognized by dynamic growth from expanding refugee populations, The City School District of Albany has 11 elementary schools, four middle schools, an alternative-education program for middle- and high-school students, the Albany International Center serving refugee and immigrant students in grades 6-12, and Albany High School, a comprehensive high school with a career and technical center.
 While rising graduation rates continue to be a goal, the district is also a regional leader in high school Advanced Placement and International Baccalaureate program courses.
-As a resident here, you’ll experience a wide range of teaching experiences, expanding your skill set and building a solid classroom foundation with the support of a tight-knit community.
+As a Resident Intern here, you’ll experience a wide range of teaching experiences, expanding your skillset and building a solid classroom foundation with the support of a tight-knit community.
 Residents accepted by the school district must commit to a minimum of two years of employment after their residency year (for a total of three years) or must reimburse the district for tuition support.

 - Focus on literacy and social-emotional health and development to improve academic achievement.

 - Incorporating education technology in everything we do to increase digital literacy and instructional practice.

 - Strengthening the safety and security in every building and supporting building leaders in their efforts be more effective instructional leaders.